 The injured person’s lawyers often assist law enforcement officers with this investigation.
 They do so because it can lead to the identification of other liable parties and may open up another avenue for pursuing compensation.

-At Lavent Law, PA, we have been helping the police investigate hit and run accidents on behalf of the people of Miami for years.
+At Lavent Law Personal Injury Lawyer, we have been helping the police investigate hit and run accidents on behalf of the people of Miami for years.

 If you would like to have us do the same for you, all you need to do is pick up the phone and give us a call.

 Common Injuries Sustained in Miami Hit and Run Cases

 Leaving the scene of an accident is unlawful in the state of Florida in part because it often forces injured parties to wait longer than necessary for a paramedic to arrive.
 These delays can cause them to endure a great deal of pain and may result in a significant worsening of their condition.